Gaggia Classic Pro Review. Still The Best in 2022?

 Faster warm-up time

-One of the benefits of the smaller, Aluminium boiler vs the larger stainless steel boiler that previous versions have used, is that the new Classic heats up quicker, at around 45 seconds (I’m assuming the increase power helps in this regard too, however more on this shortly).
+Among the benefits of the smaller, Aluminium boiler vs the larger stainless steel boiler that previous versions have used, is that the new Classic heats up quicker, at around 45 seconds (I’m assuming the increase power assists in this regard too, but more on this shortly).

 Smaller boiler, less steam power?

-The larger boiler size would naturally provide more steam power, but in fact, I am impressed with the steam power on the new classic.
+The larger boiler size would naturally provide more steam power, but truly, I am impressed with the steam power on the new classic.

 As you’ll see if you watch my steaming tutorial above, there’s a trick to getting the perfect from the small boiler.